marcelscruz/ReactTimerApp/readme.md

-# Timer and Countdown App
+# Timer and Countdown

-A timer and countdown app created with React.
+A timer and countdown web app created with React.

 ## Project